Sure Dividend

 Competitive Advantage & Recession Performance

-Ellington does not possess any major competitive advantage, but one positive is that the balance sheet remains of high quality, and Ellington’s debt-to-equity ratio is relatively low for a mortgage REIT, which should improve safety and reduce volatility during both good and bad times.
+Ellington does not possess any major competitive advantage, but one positive is that the balance sheet remains of high quality.

-Ellington Financial was not a public company in the throes of the Great Recession, but the company’s share price was decimated at the onset of the COVID-19 pandemic.
-During this time the company cut its dividend further, but has since increased it.
-Earnings have also recovered, but is still below levels seen in 2012, 2013, and 2014.
+In regards to recession performance, Ellington Financial was not a public company in the Great Recession, but the company’s share price was decimated at the onset of the COVID-19 pandemic.

 Dividend Analysis